osscar-org/scicode-widgets/docs/src/developers.rst

 Developers
 ==========

-This is an instruction of the developer tools that help you contributing.
+This is an instruction of the developer tools that help you contribute.

 Running tests
 -------------

-Tests can be with run using
+Tests can be run by using

 .. code-block:: bash